ucrdatacenter/ucrdatacenter.github.io/AH-ANTQ103/workshop1.md

 Assignment 2: Using the Beazley Archive data, create two new data sets.
 Give them descriptive names.
-The first data set should only contain rows using an Mycenean fabric.
-The second data set should only contain rows using Cypriot fabrics (from the bronze age).
+The first data set should only contain rows using an Athenian fabric (So without any specifics).

+The second data set should only contain rows using Geometric Athenian fabrics.
 Which data set has more rows?